JanStefanski/janstefanski/README.md

 ## Welcome!

-My name is Jan Stefański ([ˈjan stɛˈfaj᷉ski](https://en.wikipedia.org/wiki/Help:IPA_for_Polish)).
+My name is Jan Stefański.
+Welcome to my github profile.

-I am a junior developer passionate about developing web apps and video games.
-I always learn new things about programming, development and IT in general.

-Currently, I'm especially focused on my studies, so I have less time for my personal code.

-This page is my GitHub profile.
-You're welcome to look around and make use of all of my public repositories.
+You're welcome to look around and make use of all of my public repositories with free licences.

-Most of my works are either unfinished or private due to their nature.
-Once I feel confident in the code I wrote for them, I'll make it public.
+While a significant portion of my craft is bound by NDAs, leaving only a glimpse of my work on display here, my passion for open-source makes me wanna contribute whenever the opportunity arises.

-If you are interested in getting in touch with me, you can reach me at [contact@janstefanski.com](mailto:contact@janstefanski.com "Mail me")
+Interested in collaborating or just want to say hello?
+Reach me at [contact@janstefanski.com](mailto:contact@janstefanski.com "Mail me")

+Cheers